EshanRandunu/EshanRandunu/README.md

 ## 🚀 About Me

 - 🔍 Always exploring new technologies & concepts
-- 🎓 Undergraduate in Software Engineering
+- 🎓 BSc (Hons) in Information Technology, specializing in Software Engineering.
 - 💻 Interested in Web Development, Programming & Software Engineering
 - 🛣 On a journey to discover my career path & expertise
 - 📚 Constant learner and project builder